-- 1. If using the display panel to import the file, insert the USB flash drive containing the backup file into the USB port on the projector.

-- 2. Select MENU > Admin > Backup & Restore.

-- 3. Select the restore option.

-- On the projector, select Restore from USB.

-- On the web interface, select Restore from File.
+- 1. If using the display panel to import the file, insert the USB flash drive containing the backup file into the USB port on the projector. - 2.
+Select MENU > Admin > Backup & Restore. - 3.
+Select the restore option. - On the projector, select Restore from USB. - On the web interface, select Restore from File. - From the File Selection dialog, select a file to restore.
+The backup settings file is imported to the projector.

-- 4. Select the file.